kiselevvs/Y_projects/README.md

 # Y_projects
-Some project created while i'm studiying at Ypractucum
+Some of projects created while i'm studiying at Ypractucum